When you graduate you will be able to:

 - Appreciate the interdisciplinary and multidisciplinary nature of bioscience.

 Course revisions do take place and are driven by changes to subject benchmarks, student feedback and accrediting body requirements.
 When this happens we will inform you at the earliest opportunity.
 We advise you to look at course information before accepting your offer.
 Optional modules, normally at level 5 and 6, are dependent on student numbers.
-Please note you are entering into a contract if we offer a place and you accept (UCAS or via PT)
+Please note you are entering into a contract if we offer a place and you accept (UCAS or via PT route)

 You will be assessed via a variety of methods designed to embed transferable employability skills into the course.
 These methods will include: